Vinnie Johnson: Professional basketball career

 Johnson was chosen as the No. 7 overall pick in the 1979 NBA draft by the Seattle SuperSonics.
-He was traded to the Detroit Pistons in November 1981.
+He was traded to the Detroit Pistons in November 1981, in exchange for forward Greg Kelser.
 During the 1982-83 NBA season, Johnson scored a career high 15.8 points a game while starting in 51 of the 82 games he played in.
 For the rest of his career, he would mostly play as an important role player coming off the bench.

 At 6 feet 2 inches tall, Johnson's skill set allowed him to come off the bench to replace either point guard Isiah Thomas or shooting guard Joe Dumars.
-Johnson earned the nickname "the Microwave" from Boston Celtics guard Danny Ainge for his ability heat up an offense by scoring both fast and frequently when inserted into the game.
+Johnson earned the nickname "the Microwave" from Boston Celtics guard Danny Ainge for his ability to heat up an offense by scoring both fast and frequently when inserted into the game.

 On June 14, 1990, Johnson made a championship-clinching 14-foot shot with 0.7 seconds left to beat the Portland Trail Blazers 92–90 in Game 5 of the NBA Finals.
 The shot, which gave Detroit a repeat championship, briefly earned Johnson a new nickname: 007.

 Johnson left the Pistons following the 1990–91 season, playing a final season with the San Antonio Spurs before retiring from the NBA in 1992.

 The Pistons honored Johnson's career by retiring his number 15 jersey in a ceremony on February 5, 1994, at The Palace of Auburn Hills.
-Johnson was influenced by New York City playground legend and basketball Hall of Famer Earl Monroe growing up, and only wore number 15 throughout his playing days.
+Johnson was influenced by New York City playground legend and basketball Hall of Famer Earl Monroe growing up, and only wore number 15 throughout most of his playing days until his final season when he wore 25 for the Spurs.
 When asked about it by a fan later he said, "It was a huge honor.
 The fact that they retired my jersey tells me that I did some great things for the organization."